webboty/Dexter-Wiki/Troubleshooting.md

 ## At Power On
 When powering on Dexter, you should see a series of lights.
 The processor board has 3 bright LEDs.
-- green lights when the processor board is getting power.
+- green (labeled "D5") lights when the processor board is getting power.
-- blue lights when the FPGA is programmed and ready for operation.
+- blue (labeled "D2") lights when the FPGA is loaded and ready for operation.
-- red lights during disk access (to the SD card.)
+- red (labeled "D3") lights during disk access (to the SD card.)

 ### Power source
 If you don't see any light, the power adapter may be disconnected, defective, etc...